stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 | Unique, controlled execution          | :fontawesome-solid-xmark:{: .chk_no :} | :fontawesome-solid-check:{: .chk_yes :} |
 | Precise schedule                      | :fontawesome-solid-check:{: .chk_yes :}| :fontawesome-solid-xmark:{: .chk_no :}  |

-### Recurrent job example
+### Recurring job example

-The script below presents an example of such a recurrent job, that would emulate a `cron` task.
+The script below presents an example of such a recurring job, that would emulate a `cron` task.
 It will append a timestamped line to a `cron.log` file in your `$HOME` directory and run every 7 days.